David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 - Showing that you don't care or don't like your job.
 If your staff sees that you don't like your job, they won't like their job.
 Your mood affects how they work.
 A bad mood for you will mean a bad mood for your staff.

 - Cut out the generic mission statements.
 One of my previous jobs had a mission statement that we tell to all employees.
-The problem is that everyone has heard it by now and have trouble taking it seriously because of that.
-Of course it should be followed, but how motivated would you feel being told the same motto over and over again?
+The problem is that everyone has heard it by now and has trouble taking it seriously because of that.
+Of course, it should be followed, but how motivated would you feel being told the same motto over and over again?

-By appreciation, we make excellence in others our own property.— Voltaire
+By appreciation, we make excellence in others our own property.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.